 - E and E News, January 12, 2017: "More than half of the roughly 24,000 megawatts of electricity generation capacity added to the U.S. grid in 2016 came from renewable resources."
-In 2017, U.S. solar output rose 47 percent for the first three quarters of year. - Global picture even more striking: Two-thirds of generation capacity added in 2016 came from renewable sources. - "In contrast to the growth in renewable energy, EIA also reported that U.S. coal is expected to fall to its lowest level in nearly 40 years, at 743 million short tons.
-That vast majority of U.S. coal is burned to generate electricity." - "In 2016, natural-gas-fired power generation surpassed coal-fired generation for the first time, accounting for an estimated 34 percent of total electricity generation, compared with coal's 30 percent share." - So are the coal mining jobs coming back?
-Not likely.
+In 2017, U.S. solar output rose 47 percent for the first three quarters of year.
+By 2018, nearly all of the new U.S. capacity was from natural gas and renewables! - Global picture even more striking: Two-thirds of generation capacity added in 2016 came from renewable sources. - "In contrast to the growth in renewable energy, EIA also reported that U.S. coal is expected to fall to its lowest level in nearly 40 years, at 743 million short tons.
+That vast majority of U.S. coal is burned to generate electricity." - "In 2016, natural-gas-fired power generation surpassed coal-fired generation for the first time, accounting for an estimated 34 percent of total electricity generation, compared with coal's 30 percent share."